surge-synthesizer/surge-synthesizer.github.io/nightly.md

 We keep a nightly changelog up to date by hand.
 It can lag the actual nightly by days or weeks, but is available
 <a href="/nightlychangelog">here</a>

+## What about that mac ARM build

+So, we have xcode 12, the synth builds and runs on a raspberry pi without problem, and we can configure surge so it builds an ARM/X64 dual executable.
+But we don't have any M1/Apple Silicon hardware.
+So what we've done is we have made the M1/Apple Silicon build available as a separate download with surge, but no FX bank, as part of the nightlies.

+Probably one of us will just buy an M1 box before 1.8 ships and then we will clean this up once we can test it.

+If you do have and test on Apple Silicon, please hop on our discord or github to share bugs and experiences!